 4

-Chronic kidney disease is common in older cats.
-Ensure your plan covers ongoing treatment - not just initial diagnosis.
-Check for annual sub-limits on ongoing conditions.
+Chronic kidney disease is one of the most common diagnoses in older cats and requires ongoing management.
+Verify that your plan covers long-term treatment - not just the initial diagnosis - and check for any sub-limits on ongoing conditions.

 5